 “I guess I am about to get religious.”

 Kismet pulled the car over too the side of the long flat highway that crossed the Arabian Desert.
 Javeed got out leaving the door open and fell to his knees.
 It was typical to see men stop on the highway for the call to prayer but this was not one of those times nor was it Javeed’s habit.
-Kismet just watched as the sand blew across his friend’s back as he prayed.
+Kismet just watched as the sand blew across his cousin’s back as he prayed.

 After several minutes he stood up, got back in the car and sat in silence.
 Kismet pulled back on the highway and could tell something was different about him.
 Javeed continued to think about his life and the fact he had been gone for three years.
 His youngest daughter was now five years old.
 He knew he left home for good reasons, to provide for them, but five and seven year-old girls could never understand their father’s absence.